GoogleContainerTools/skaffold/docs/content/en/docs/tutorials/ci_cd.md

 Skaffold is non-opinionated about the CI tool you should use and acts as a platform agnostic solution for both development and deploying to production.

-To facilitate building and deploying images in CI/CD skaffold does offer docker images which you can build on top of or if that doesn’t work, you can make your own Dockerfile and pull in skaffold and its dependencies using curl.
+To facilitate building and deploying images in CI/CD, skaffold offers docker images which you can build on top of.
+If that doesn’t work, you can make your own Dockerfile and pull in skaffold and its dependencies using curl.

 Let us have a look at how we can use Skaffold with Gitlab CI.